vladhilko/react-checklist/README.md

-# RoR API, React, ChakraUI and Tailwind CSS
+# Tutorial Example for RoR API, React, ChakraUI and Tailwind CSS

 ---